| Title: | Command Line Interface Plotting |

 plotcli$add_x_label(x_label = self$x_label)

-x label Add legend to the plot matrix
+x_labelx label Add legend to the plot matrix

 add_legend()